alexpaul/Group-Project-Git-Flow/README.md

 After completing the merge the feature-branch should be deleted on Github and on the team members local machine.

 ![delete branch](https://user-images.githubusercontent.com/1819208/73843753-3d54a480-47ed-11ea-9523-00799b11a21e.png)

+## Useful git commands

+1. git pull (get changes from remote)
+1. git push (send changes to remote branch)
+1. git push --set-upstream origin branch-name (set upstream - connect local repo to remote)
+1. git status (show modifications if any to the working area)
+1. git commit -m "awesome change" (the message associated with the commit)
+1. git add . (be very carefull with this command as it will add all modified files to the staging area, make sure you want to add all files when using this command)
+1. git add filename
+1. git checkout -b new-branch-name (creates a new branch)
+1. git branch (list your local branches, current branch is green with *)
+1. git branch -a (list local and remote branches)
+1. git log (list commits)